Dusklands: Plot

 The first story, "The Vietnam Project", relates the gradual descent into insanity of its protagonist Eugene Dawn.
 Eugene works for a U.S. government agency responsible for the psychological warfare in the Vietnam War.
 However, his work on mythography and psychological operations is taking a heavy toll on him; his fall culminates in him stabbing his own son, Martin.

 The second story, "The Narrative of Jacobus Coetzee", which takes place in the 18th century, is an account of a hunting expedition into the then "unexplored" interior of South Africa.
-After crossing the Orange River, Jacobus meets with a Namaqua tribe to trade, but suddenly falls ill.
+After crossing the Orange River, Jacobus meets with a Nama tribe to trade, but suddenly falls ill.
 He is attended to by the tribe and gradually recovers, only to get into a fight for which he is expelled from the village.
-His last slave dying on the way home, he returns alone and later organizes a punitive expedition against the Namaqua.
+His last slave dying on the way home, he returns alone and later organises a punitive expedition against the Nama.
 The narrative concludes with his execution of the slaves that deserted him on the previous journey and the massacre of the tribe.